 Description

-GV II* Upright carved bear, one of a group of four.
-Medieval.
-Red sandstone; about 4 feet high.
-Probably in its original position at one corner of the medieval churchyard and thought to represent the second part of a four-part story: a small animal, either a cat or a lynx, has jumped on to the bear's back.
-The bear's head is turned in an attempt to see its attacker.
+The carved bear located southwest of the Church of St Andrew is a medieval sculpture made of red sandstone, standing about 4 feet high.
+It is one of a group of four carvings and is likely in its original position at a corner of the medieval churchyard.
+The bear is thought to represent the second part of a four-part story, where a small animal, possibly a cat or a lynx, has jumped onto the bear's back.
+The bear's head is turned as it attempts to see its attacker.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.